Documentation

 Use Grafana to query and visualize data

-Use Grafana to query and visualize data stored in InfluxDB Cloud Serverless.
-Install the grafana-flight-sql-plugin to query InfluxDB with the Flight SQL protocol.
+Use Grafana or Grafana Cloud to query and visualize data from InfluxDB Cloud Serverless.

 [Grafana] enables you to query, visualize, alert on, and explore your metrics, logs, and traces wherever they are stored.
 [Grafana] provides you with tools to turn your time-series database (TSDB) data into insightful graphs and visualizations.